arpittripathi4298/Product-Sales-Data-analysis/README.md

 ### 4. Regional Profit Analysis
 * **Visual Type:** Column Chart
 * **Description:** Compares total profit across the five primary countries, showing a relatively balanced profit generation with slight variations between Canada, France, Germany, Mexico, and the US.

-## Reference
-For a visual preview of the dashboard, refer to the included image file: `Product Sales Data Analysis.jpg`.